Sokolow v. Palestine Liberation Organization

 Sokolow v.
 Palestine Liberation Organization was a civil case considered by US federal courts, against the Palestine Liberation Organization (PLO) and the Palestinian Authority.
 The plaintiffs were US citizens injured in terrorist attacks in Israel and US citizens who are relatives of those who were killed by these attacks.
-They sued Palestine Liberation Organization and Palestinian Authority under the Antiterrorism Act of 1991, demanding $1 billion or more in damages.
+They sued Palestine Liberation Organization and Palestinian Authority under the United States civil liability statute, also known as the Anti-Terrorism Act, demanding $1 billion or more in damages.
 On 31 August 2016, the Second US Circuit Court of Appeals in Manhattan dismissed the lawsuit on the grounds that US federal courts lacked overseas jurisdiction on civil cases, and the 2nd Circuit decision was effectively upheld on appeal when the Supreme Court of the United States refused to hear an appeal of the Sokolow decision, sending the case back to the trial court for dismissal.
-However in 2025 the Supreme Court ruled that the PLO and PA are subject to jurisdiction in Fuld v.
+However, in 2025 the Supreme Court ruled that the PLO and PA are subject to jurisdiction in Fuld v.
 PLO.
+On 30 March 2026, the United States Court of Appeals for the 2nd Circuit reinstated the $655.5 million judgment against the PLO.
+The Supreme Court later declined to halt enforcement of the judgment.

 History

 The trial in the Manhattan federal district court began on January 12, 2015, presided over by US Federal District judge George B. Daniels, after Daniels ruled against the PLO and PA's request for summary judgement for lack of jurisdiction.

-Lawyers for the plaintiffs said they could seek orders to have the defendants' bank accounts frozen and to require them to turn over real estate and other property.
-The judgments could also be taken to other countries, where the defendants do business or have assets.
-In addition, Israel, as punishment for the Palestinians' move in December 2014 to join the International Criminal Court, began withholding more than $100 million a month in tax revenue it collects on the Palestinians' behalf and the plaintiffs could also go after those taxes.

-Appeal
+Appeal and further proceeding

 On 31 August 2016, the Second US Circuit Court of Appeals in Manhattan overturned the verdict of the Manhattan federal district court and dismissed the lawsuit on the grounds that US federal courts lacked overseas jurisdiction on civil cases.
 The appeals court's decision was criticized by the lawyers and families of the victims but was praised by lawyers and representatives of the Palestinian government.
 An appeal to the Supreme Court was turned down in April 2018.

+In June 2025, the American Supreme Court ruled (Fuld v.
+PLO) that the PLO and the PA are, in fact, subject to jurisdiction.

+Subsequently, on March 30 2026, the United States Court of Appeals for the Second Circuit reinstated the $655.5 million jury award judgment against the PLO and the PA.
+The decision followed legislative changes such as the Promoting Security and Justice for Victims of Terrorism Act, and other, later court decisions that broadened the circumstances under which U.S. courts may hear civil cases that have to do with attacks abroad that involved American citizens.